-Trying to make huge changes all at once usually leads to overwhelm or failure because it is hard to make big changes all at once; However by taking small steps with tiny habits toward a bigger goal you realize it is doable, sustainable, and a path to success.
+Trying to make massive changes all at once usually leads to overwhelm or failure because it is hard to make big changes all at once.
+However, by taking small steps with tiny habits toward a bigger goal, you realize it is doable, sustainable, and a path to success.

-Habits of all kinds–both good and bad–have compounding effects, which means the more you do something, the greater the results.
+Habits of all kinds—good and bad—have compounding effects, meaning the more you do something, the greater the results.